BV-BRC-dependencies/zou-plasmid-prediction/README.md

 ~/bin/KMC3bX/kmc -k6 -ci1 -fa -cs5000 yourfastafile.fa interfile temp/
 ~/bin/KMC3bX/kmc_dump interfile kmerfile
 ```
 2.merge the 6mer frequency of each sequence to a matrix with order in the "kmer_order.csv" file, which get the traning_data.
+Label the plasmid as 1 and chromosome as 0 to formed the label file.

 3.training your model